-People with ETs and their carers have to adapt to living at home with an ET and manage problems that arise.
+People with enteral tubes and their carers have to adapt to living at home with an enteral tube and manage problems that arise.
 Knowledge and understanding of the enormous impact a tube has on daily living and common problems associated with tubes, such as pain and discomfort, can enable community healthcare practitioners to support people to manage at home.